CHAPTER SIXTEEN

 The red-haired young man swung around like he was ready to fight somebody again.
 When he saw I was friend, not foe, he started walking towards us with a gangster limp.

-“Are you alright, man?”
+“You alright, man?”
 I asked.
-“You looked pretty fucked up.”
+“You look fucked up.”

 I shook my head.
 “Nah, man.
 We’re gonna call it a night.
 I’ll give you a call tomorrow.”